 The Development Office seeks to engage and deepen connections across St Peter's largest stakeholder group, our global community of more than 8,000 alumni, friends, and supporters.
-We organise and support online and in person events ranging from specialist subject dinners and gaudies that fill the dining hall, to high profile visitors who lecture on topical issues, to informal conversations offering insight and advice on careers and personal experiences, as well as a broad range of musical performances.
+We organise and support events ranging from specialist subject dinners and gaudies that fill the dining hall, to visiting speakers, to informal conversations offering insight and advice on careers and personal experiences, as well as a broad range of musical performances.

-We update alumni through a range of print and digital communications and a variety of media, ensuring all who wish to hear about the College have an opportunity to do so wherever they are in the world.
-This year saw the launch of the new St Peter's website, the result of an ongoing collaborative project across College.
+We update alumni through a range of print and digital communications and a variety of media, ensuring all who wish to hear about the College have an opportunity to do so, wherever they are in the world.
+The updated St Peter's website has helped with this project, as have restored opportunities for travel.

 We also invite vital philanthropic support that enables the College to continue to deliver high standards in teaching, research, student support and the maintaining and improving of our facilities.
-Total income in the year from donations and legacies was £3.4m.
+Total income in the year from donations and legacies was £1.9m.
 Our alumni continue to provide the bulk of our fundraising income and we are deeply grateful to all members, friends, trusts and foundations who have included St Peter's amongst their own philanthropic priorities.

 The fundraising and alumni relations operations are run by the Development Office, led by the Director of Development and Alumni Relations, who is one of the senior staff members of the College.
-The work of the team is overseen by the Development Committee, which is chaired by the Master.
+The Director of Development and Alumni Relations went on maternity leave in February, and two senior interim colleagues have run the team and the development operation in her absence, pending her return in October 2023.
+The work of the team is overseen by the Development Committee, chaired by the Master.
 The team operates in line with Charity Commission, Fundraising Regulator and GDPR regulations and guidelines.
-A professional fundraising consultant is used to support College staff with the administration of the annual Telethon.
+A professional fundraising consultant and data analyst is now under contract with College to help deliver on the planning and administration of the annual Telethon.
+With the contracted consultant in place, the annual telethon raised £180k more than it had done the previous year, while costing £10k less to deliver.
 Should anyone in receipt of our fundraising communications ever wish to register a complaint, we are committed to addressing that quickly and appropriately.
 Our complaints policy is published on the College Policies and Documents section of our website.
 No complaints have been received this year.